 Then the MCU rolled in, quite literally in the form of S.W.O.R.D, essentially Marvel’s Space Force.
 Aside from a brief scene at the end, episode four excluded Wanda and Vision all together, an odd choice for a show literally called WandaVision.
 Instead, that episode was the true pilot of Mavel’s flagship limited series.
 From there on, the show became about the machinations of the broader MCU, setting up storylines for future movies and shows.
 A big bad was introduced and diabolical plans were unveiled, all while characters on screen insisted that this was still all about Wanda’s trauma.

 For a while it looked as though Wanda herself might be the show’s “villain.”
 A story about a powerful witch so overcome with loss that she accidentally mind controlled a town actually would have been boundary pushing!
 But that isn’t what we got.
 WandaVision starts there and ends as a show about an evil witch manipulating our hero.
-Wanda is never force to grapple with that supposed central thesis of her loss.
+Wanda is never forced to grapple with that supposed central thesis of her loss.
 Sure, she has to say goodbye to the family she fabricated, but in typical Marvel fashion it’s all undone in a snap.
 A new Vision flies off, his memories restored to that of the old one, her kids Tommy and Billy have vanished, but a post credit scene conveniently teases a return.

 Therein lies WandaVision’s biggest failing; its inability to provide any meaningful resolutions, episode by episode or as a series.
 The whole show feels like it was written by a movie team and chopped up into nine pieces.
 That’s not how TV should work.
 Episodic storytelling should work episodically.
 Why make it a show and release it weekly if none of the episodes are going to resolve their own subplots?
 At least two different episodes exist just to backfill information that could have been woven more organically throughout the show.